pouya-eghbali/posh/README.md

-# PoSH
+# PoSh

-PoSH is a modern language designed to address the complexities and limitations of traditional bash scripting for large automation tasks.
+PoSh is a modern language designed to address the complexities and limitations of traditional bash scripting for large automation tasks.
 By providing better error handling, flexibility, and portability, PoSH offers developers a powerful tool to write maintainable and robust scripts that can be compiled and shipped